 Students may not change from AP to IB or IB to AP after the first two weeks of the semester.
-Students may opt out of the second year of a higher lever course (HL 2).
-If this action is taken, the student is responsible for explaining this decision on his/her college application.

 The Advanced Placement Program

 The College Board's Advanced Placement Program (AP) enables students to pursue college-level studies while still in high school.
 Based on their performance on rigorous AP Examinations given in May, students can earn credit or advanced placement for college.
 In addition, the AP Program offers students these benefits: